ReviewMyContract.aiReview My Contract

 Category 2: LOI as Binding Obligation to Close (Rare but Dangerous).
 The category where the most expensive litigation occurs.
 When: (a) the LOI states all material terms with specificity; (b) the LOI explicitly says the parties intend to be bound; (c) the parties' conduct is consistent with having made a final agreement (press releases, financial filings, performance of closing preparatory steps); and (d) the only remaining step is documentation — courts have found a binding obligation to close.
 The remedy in this category is full expectation damages — the value of the bargained-for transaction that the defendant deprived the plaintiff of.
 This is how Pennzoil recovered billions from Texaco.

 Category 3: Binding Obligation to Negotiate in Good Faith (Most Common for Disputes).
 Most LOI litigation falls here: the LOI is non-binding on material terms, but one party walks away from negotiations without a legitimate business reason, engages in bad faith tactics, or starts negotiating with a third party in violation of the exclusivity obligation.
-The remedy in this category is limited: reliance damages (the aggrieved party's out-of-pocket transaction costs and wasted due diligence expenses) but generally not expectation damages (because the final deal terms were never fixed).
-Courts in Delaware (*SIGA*), Pennsylvania (*Channel Home Centers*), and Massachusetts (*Situation Management*) have explicitly recognized and awarded reliance damages for breach of a good faith negotiation obligation.
+The remedy in this category ranges from reliance damages (the aggrieved party's out-of-pocket transaction costs and wasted due diligence expenses) to expectation damages in jurisdictions following *SIGA Technologies v.
+PharmAthene* (Del.
+2013).

 Practical Implication: The LOI Stage Matters More Than You Think.
 Many parties treat the LOI as a low-stakes preliminary document — an expression of intent that can be abandoned without consequence.
-The case law demonstrates otherwise.
-Even a properly non-binding LOI creates: binding exclusivity obligations (with breach damages); binding confidentiality obligations (with injunctive relief and damages available); good faith negotiation obligations (with reliance damage exposure); and reputational consequences in close-knit markets where word travels about parties who sign LOIs and walk away without justification.
+The case law, culminating in the *SIGA* $113 million damages award, demonstrates otherwise.
+Even a properly non-binding LOI creates: binding exclusivity obligations (with breach damages); binding confidentiality obligations (with injunctive relief and damages available); good faith negotiation obligations (with reliance or expectation damage exposure); and reputational consequences in close-knit markets where word travels about parties who sign LOIs and walk away without justification.

 What to Do